astropy/pyvo/docs/mivot/viewer.rst

 They can also be used as Python dictionaries (provided by the ``to_dict()`` method), with the keys representing the model elements.

-The code below, based on the processing of a cone-search query result, demonstrates both uses.
+The code below, based on the processing of a cone-search output, demonstrates both uses.

 The first step is to instanciate a viewer that will provide the API for browsing annotations.
 The viewer can be built from a VOTable file path, a parsed VOtable (``VOTableFile`` object),